-As of the date the consolidated financial statements were authorized for issue, the Group has assessed that the application of the related standards and interpretations will not have a material impact on the Group's financial position and financial performance.
+The Group has assessed that the application of the above standards and interpretations will not have a material impact on the Group's financial position and financial performance.

 c.
 The IFRS Accounting Standards in issue but not yet endorsed and issued into effect by the FSC